Sr. Administrative Assistant Academic and Student Affairs

 Outcomes Assessment Specialist

-David has spent over ten years in higher education working as a senior academic adviser, tutor, grading assistant, research assistant, and part-time instructor.
-In his current position, he assists faculty on preparing students for the licensing exam, providing exam reports, data analysis, and classroom technology.
-He hopes that his skills and knowledge of higher education, as well as working with students, will assist future generations of veterinarians.
-He enjoys the collegiate setting, reading Spider-Man comics, playing tennis, spending time with his children, and watching Star Wars movies.
+David has spent over fifteen years in higher education as a senior academic adviser, tutor, grading assistant, research assistant, and part-time instructor.
+He enjoys the collegiate setting, reading Spider-Man comics, playing tennis, and spending time with his children.

 Unit Manager and Inventory Manager